The Higher Learning Commission

 The HLC has established several pathways of accreditation from which an institution can choose to match that institution’s culture and to focus on evidence-based decision-making.

-Richland transitioned to the Standard Pathway in 2017, completing some final requirements under AQIP and moving to the timeline of the Standard Pathway.
+Richland transitioned from the Academic Quality Improvement Program (AQIP) to the Standard Pathway in 2017, completing some final requirements under AQIP and moving to the timeline of the Standard Pathway.

 Affirmation of accreditation includes a number of initiatives, also outlined on the Institutional Effectiveness page of the Richland website.

-Criterion 1 Mission — John Oliver, Shelly Baldwin
+Criterion 1 Mission — John Oliver

 Criterion 2 Integrity: Ethical and Responsible Conduct — Madonna Brown, Joe Feinstein, Jody Burtnett